 The dangers considered by the rabbis were clear and obvious.
 But if we want to fulfill this commandment today, we need to consider dangers that they could not have imagined.
 One of these dangers is energy consumption: the fossil fuels we use in our buildings for lighting, heating, and cooling.

-Buildings account for 41% of the energy we use in the US.
+Residential and commercial sectors account for around 40% of the energy we use in the US.
 Most of it comes from coal, oil, and gas.
-When these fossil fuels are burned to create energy, they release greenhouse gases that contribute to climate change — and the harmful droughts, floods, and heatwaves that accopmany it.
+When these fossil fuels are burned to create energy, they release greenhouse gases that contribute to climate change — and the harmful droughts, floods, and heatwaves that accompany it.

 We need energy to run our buildings, and many of us feel we have no choice but to use energy from fossil fuels.
 But fortunately there is something we can do.
 We can reduce the danger from burning fossil fuels by installing solar energy systems — on our roofs and our properties — that generate energy without harming the planet.
 Solar energy can be our modern day parapet.